Jul 11, 2022

 In standard English, a query means a request for information.
 In computer programming, it refers to the same thing, except the information is retrieved from a database.

 However, writing a query requires a set of pre-defined code to make the database understand the instruction.
 This concept is also known as the query language.

 While the standard language for database management is Structured Query Language (SQL), other query languages to make database communication easy include AQL, Datalog, and DMX.

+Important!
 Note that SQL is different from MySQL – the former is the query language, while the latter is the software that uses the language.

 How Does Query Work?